davenkin/keycloak-custom-spi-template/README.md

 - Run `./start-keycloak.sh`, then open http://localhost:8080 to login to Keycloak with `admin:admin`
 - Keycloak is started with debug mode at debug port 5005
 - You can then start remote JVM debug in the IDE
-- For using MyCustomAuthenticator, try add it into an authentication flow as a step
+- For using MyCustomAuthenticator, try add it into an authentication flow as a step before Identity Provider Redirector step

 ### More Info